TiagoMA90/connect/README.md

 This [project](https://github.com/users/TiagoMA90/projects/9) was planned using Agile methodology and MoSCoW prioritization.

-For this purpose, the project was illustrated by [7 initial Milestone](https://github.com/TiagoMA90/connect/milestones?state=closed) entitled "Navigation & Authentication", "Profiles", "Posts", "Likes", "Comments", "Contacts" and "Reports" providing the developer with the freedom to accomplish all issues/tasks flexibly before dates deadline set to November.
+For this purpose, the project was illustrated by [9 initial Milestone](https://github.com/TiagoMA90/connect/milestones?state=closed) entitled "Navigation & Authentication", "Profiles", "Posts", "Likes", "Comments", "Walls", "Reviews", "Contacts" and "Reports" providing the developer with the freedom to accomplish all issues/tasks flexibly before dates deadline set to November.
 The Milestones were broken according to their components name.

 Throughout the development process, tasks started from "Todo," progressing to "In Progress," and finally "Done".
 The issues were assigned to the sole developer and labeled as "could-have," "should-have,", "must-have", "wont-have" and "bugged".

 <img src="readme/img/Labels.png" alt="Labels">

-In order of priority, with 25 User Stories, the Project has:
+In order of priority, with 47 User Stories, the Project has:

 ## must-have
-- Edit profile must-have
+- Edit profile
-- Profile page must-have
+- Profile page
-- Create a comment must-have
+- Create a comment
-- Post page must-have
+- Post page
-- View a post must-have
+- View a post
-- Create posts must-have
+- Create posts
-- Conditional rendering must-have
+- Conditional rendering
-- Refreshing access tokens must-have
+- Refreshing access tokens
-- Logged Status must-have
+- Logged Status
-- Sign in must-have
+- Sign in
-- Authentication - Sign up must-have
+- Authentication - Sign up
-- Routing must-have
+- Routing
-- Navigation must-have
+- Navigation
+- Create a Wall post
+- View community Wall
+- View profile Reviews
+- Create profile Review

 ## should-have
 - Footer